-Housing is available in all three locations through Duquesne University.
+Housing is available through Duquesne University.
 In Cologne, we will stay at the new central location of Cologne Hostel.
 Students will be housed in double rooms with private bathrooms, including breakfast and within walking distance of the city's main sights, shopping, dining and the classroom building.

 These accommodations are both centrally located and students will be housed in double rooms with private bathrooms.
 Wireless access is provided.
 Breakfast is included at the Ibis Strasbourg Hotel only.

 Spouses and children are welcome.
 Persons accompanying participants who want to obtain housing through Duquesne or attend the scheduled functions must complete a separate Application Form and pay the Housing Charge, if housed through Duquesne.

 Individuals requiring special accommodations should contact the program director so that we can make any necessary arrangements.
 The University of Cologne offers assistance for students who need special accommodations.